wp-plugins/zedity/readme.txt

 3. Click on Browse and select the .zip file to install.

 4. Click on "Install now" and activate the plugin.
-You're done!

 Here is an [Installation Tutorial](http://zedity.com/blog/plugin-installation/) with step by step instructions.